prahladyeri/prahladyeri.github.io/_posts/2022-11-14-php-sqlite-multi-queries.md

 ---
 layout: post
-title: "How to Handle Multiple Queries in SQLite Using CodeIgniter"
+title: "How to handle multiple queries in SQLite using CodeIgniter"
 tags: php codeigniter sqlite sql
 ---